1. Choose a Name for Your LLC

 To do business in Texas, all LLCs organized outside of the state must register with the Texas Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be a Texas resident or a business entity authorized to do business in Texas.

 To register, file an Application for Registration of Foreign Limited Liability Company.
-The application must be filed by postal mail.
-The filing fee is $50 per LLC member.
-The minimum fee is $300, the maximum fee is $3,000.
+The application may be filed online or by postal mail.
+The filing fee is $750.

 Before filing the application, make sure the LLC’s name is available in Texas by checking the Texas business name database.
 If the name is not available, the foreign LLC must adopt an assumed name for use in Texas.
-The LLC must file an Assumed Name Certificate, Form 503, with the Secretary of State and pay a $25 filing fee.
+The LLC must file online or by mail an Assumed Name Certificate, Form 503, with the Secretary of State and pay a $25 filing fee.
+For more information on foreign LLC registration requirements, see the information page on Secretary of State's website.